 Tea baths

 Pack 20 to 30 grams of tea leaves into a small bag and place it in the bathtub, then pour brewed tea into the tub and soak your feet in the water.
-Chinese say this helps remove aging skin, helps eliminate body odor, and provides a clean body aroma.
+Chinese tradition says this helps remove aging skin, helps eliminate body odor, and provides a clean body aroma.